cloudflare/cloudflare-docs/content/registrar/get-started/transfer-uk-domain.md

 - The domain must not be locked or suspended.
 - There must be an active zone [for the domain](/fundamentals/get-started/setup/add-site/) in your Cloudflare account.
 - The domain must have [Cloudflare nameservers](/dns/zone-setups/full-setup/).
-- The domain must not be expiring within the next 10 days.
+- The domain must not be expiring (or renewing) within the next 10 days.

 ---